LilithTundrus/e621-API-Docs/README.md

 The example here is for Node.js's `request` library but this should be pretty easy to implement in your favorite language.

-**Every time you are making a GET/POST call to the API you must supply your information within the `form header`.**
+**Every time you are making a GET/POST call to the API you must supply your information within the `form header`**..

 **NOTE**: To enable API access, you must go to your account settings and generate an API key.
 After you have enabled API access **and generated an API key at least once**, you can use the below URL to get your `password_hash`.